-The ECT or Edge Crush Test is a laboratory test that compresses a small piece of board edgewise between two plates until a peak force is reached.
-This is measured in pounds per inch (lb/in), but usually shown as an ECT value, for example 32 ECT.
+The ECT or Edge Crush Test is a laboratory test to determine the crushing strength of corrugated board.
+The test compresses a small piece of board edgewise between two plates until a peak force is reached.
+This is measured in pounds per inch (lb/in) and is usually shown as an ECT value, for example 32 ECT.

 There are currently two tests in the industry that determine cardboard strength, represented by a round or sometimes square stamp on a flap of the box.
 This mark shows that the manufacturer follows the rules and regulations of the United States Commerce Commission.
 For a long time the most accurate test for cardboard, or corrugated fiberboard, was the Mullens Burst Test.

 The Bursting Test is a measurement of the force required to puncture or rupture the face of the cardboard.
 Once a result is found the board gets a rating.
 A very common rating is 200#.
 The other test is relatively newer and in some cases is the preferable test.

 A Mullens 200# and ECT 32 are widely viewed as being interchangeable.
 However they both have their advantages.
 Every fiberboard has a specific “Recipe” that effects the strength, weight, thickness, and other special properties.

 The Mullens test however requires that the stock meet certain weight requirements to achieve a higher rating.
 This gives you a more rugged box but at the cost of weighing more.
 The ECT has no such weight requirements but is held strictly to the crushing strength of the cardboard.

 Why do I need to know my Packaging ECT?

 Knowing the ECT requirements needed for your packaging can save you money.

 This means that a manufacturer with a great “Recipe” and design can produce an ECT box as strong or stronger as a similar Mullens box, but also cutting the overall weight.